codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 - Move to a random empty adjacent cell.
 - Move to a free cell in the direction of the nearest blueberry.
 - Move to a blueberry that can be reached faster.
-- Avoid longer enemies and ones under fury pill.
+- Avoid longer enemies and ones under fly agaric.
 - Block the supposed path of the enemy by your tail.

 Maximum number of players is defined by the number of respawn points.